25prabhu10/notes/docs/Non-Sorted/Finance/EPFO.md

    - Petrol Reimbursement (without bills and without supporting documentation/data to substantiate the reimbursement is for official purposes)

-   - City Compensatory Allowance or any other allowance paid as fixed component, uniformly and universally having no direct nexus to the outcome of an employee's normal work.
+   - City Compensatory Allowance or any other allowance paid as fixed component, uniformly and universally having no direct nexus to the outcome of an employee's normal work

 5. Wage Limit: PF Wages <= ₹15000
    - An employee with a basic salary of over Rs.
 15,000 and who has never been a member of EPF can opt out of the scheme.
-But once they become a member, they cannot opt out of the scheme.
+But once they become a member, they cannot opt out of the scheme

 HRA, Night allowance, etc are not considered towards PF Wages